A strong-willed and passionate woman in her nineties recalls her turbulent life,

 I said to myself, “There’s more to Sigrid than I knew.”
 I started talking with her about her life and was moved and fascinated by all she had been through.
 I proposed doing a film together.
 She agreed and we began the process.
 Fortunately, she had many excellent photographs of herself as a child and young woman in Germany and later in Malibu, including Super 8 film shot by her husband in the late fifties and early sixties.
 Another friend had shot home video of Sigrid in the nineties.

 When I came to Matt Miller at Vanishing Angle with my idea for a documentary, he immediately signed on.
 I had done several projects with Vanishing Angle when I was curator of the Hollywood Bowl Museum.
 Hoku Uchiyama was a wonderful co-editor on those projects and on revising two of my ethnomusicology fieldwork videos from the eighties.
 He did most of the main camera work and co-editing on “Sigrid.”
-Everyone on the Vanishing Angle team has been supportive, highly professional, and a pleasure to be around.
-Even better, they all fell in love with Sigrid.
+The team at Vanishing Angle team was supportive, professional, and wonderful to work with.
+Even better, they all fell in love with Sigrid and she with them.

 My background is as a musician, performer, teacher, curator and ethnomusicologist.
 I trained in classical music, went on the road as a folk singer, taught music in the public school system in Los Angeles, lived abroad for five years, went back to school and got a Ph.D. in ethnomusicology, went to work at the Hollywood Bowl, and reinvented myself as a cabaret singer in my fifties.
 Currently, I’m a consultant at the Colburn School in Los Angeles and a film maker, mother, and grandmother.